| Safe Haskell | None |

 data UnsafeConScope Source #

-has no forall quantifier,
+An UnsafeConScope has no forall quantifier,

-making it possible for scopes to escape their originating ConIO
+making it possible for scopes to escape their originating ConIO.

 Use this only if you know what you are doing.